What is a Brevet?

-(An Introduction to Randonneuring)
+An Introduction to Randonneuring

 A Brevet is a timed, long distance road cycling event.
-Brevet means certificate which refers to the card carried by randonneurs which gets stamped or signed at checkpoints along the way.
-It is also used to refer to the event itself, that is, a certificated ride.
-A brevet (bruh vay) is not a race, although riders seek to improve their personal best times.
+Brevet (bruh vay) means certificate which refers to the card carried by randonneurs which gets stamped or signed at checkpoints along the way.
+The word brevet also refers to the event itself, that is, a certified ride (this sport originated in France, hence the odd names).
+At the beginning of the ride you get a passport type card called a “brevet card,” which becomes your “proof of passage” showing that you completed the entire course without shortcutting and that you finished it within the allotted time limit.
+A brevet is not a race, although riders seek to improve their personal best times.
+It is a “pass or fail” event—you either finish within the allocated time frame or you don’t.
+Results are listed alphabetically, not by your finish time.

 For many, the goal is simply to finish and to go farther than they have before.
 This type of cycling is called randonneuring (rahn doe ner ing) and is a type of ultracycling.
 A person that rides a brevet is called a randonneur (rahn doe ner, male) or a randonneuse (rahn doe nuhz, female).
 Randonneuring, unlike bicycle racing, has minimal or no support during the event.
 Regular road bikes or recumbents are used and drafting is allowed.
 Longer brevets or more specially, a grand randonnée, which is a multi-day event, usually have a drop bag service.
 A randonneur is different than a “self-contained touring cyclist” as we travel lighter, without the heavy pannier bags needed for camping.
 Randonnée is a French word, which loosely translated, means a ramble or long journey.

 For more rando glossary info, visit the RUSA site, or skip to the bottom of this page for more definitions.
 For a more general cycling glossary visit the Road Bike Rider site.